Vinnu1/notes-maker/README.md

 # notes-maker
-A note making MERN application.
+A note making MERN stack application.

+## status
+Not completed.